mohannad-b/Wrkcodean/project_details/user_flows/flow-10-update-blueprint.md

     - If not provided: proceed without concurrency check (implementation may choose to require this in future versions) ↓
 Recalculate intake_progress
-    - Derive intake_progress based on blueprint completeness (e.g., number of triggers, decisions, actions)
+    - Derive intake_progress based on blueprint completeness (e.g., required sections populated, count/diversity of steps, presence of responsibilities/SLA metadata).
-    - Map completeness to 0–100% via shared scoring function (capped at 100%)
+    - Map completeness to 0–100% via shared scoring function (capped at 100%).
     - Do NOT auto-change status here (status remains whatever it currently is, typically 'Intake in Progress')
     - PUT must NOT move to 'Needs Pricing' or any other status; status transitions are exclusively handled by Flow 11 ↓
 Update automation_versions row in a single transaction (with audit log)
-    - Load current row state to capture "before" values for audit log (num_nodes_before, num_edges_before, intake_progress_before)
+    - Load current row state to capture "before" values for audit log (num_steps_before, intake_progress_before)
     - UPDATE automation_versions
       SET blueprint_json = :validated_blueprint_json,
           intake_progress = :new_intake_progress,